 Figures from Netmarketshare.com and Duo Security put the level of Internet Explorer users with IE10, or lower, installed at between 20% and 36%.

 Users of IE 8,9, and 10 should upgrade promptly.
-While they are not likely to suffer a drive-by malware attack if they do not upgrade their browser this week.
-However, over time, the security risk will heighten.
+They are not likely to suffer a drive-by malware attack if they do not upgrade their browser this week; however, over time, the security risk will heighten.
 It would not be advisable to delay upgrading the browser for much longer.
 From Wednesday January 12, 2016., any employee of a HIPAA-covered body that continues to use Internet Explorer 10 or below, will be in violation of HIPAA Rules.

 The HIPAA Security Rule requires covered bodies to carry out a risk assessment to identify potential security weaknesses that could place the confidentiality and integrity of ePHi at risk.
 A risk assessment should discover out-of-date software which is a security risk.
 Additionally, under Standard §164.308(a)(1)(i) covered bodies are required to “implement procedures to prevent security incidents including software updates and patch management.”

-Covered bodies that fail to update software, install patches in a timely fashion, and those who do not have a patch management policy in place could well face action from Office for Civil Rights, as Anchorage Community Mental Health Services found.
+Covered entities that fail to update software or install patches in a timely fashion, and those who do not have a patch management policy in place, could well face enforcement action from Office for Civil Rights, as Anchorage Community Mental Health Services found.
 OCR fined ACMHS $150,000 in 2014 for a data breach experienced as a result of malware being installed on its computer network.

 ACMHS had been running old software and had failed to install security patches.
 Installation of those patches would have stopped the malware infection and would have protected the privacy of 2,743 individuals.

 Addressing security dangers such as upgrading and patching software is a basic security function.
-According to a statement released by Jocelyn Samuels, Director of OCR, on announcement of the HIPAA settlement, [HIPAA-Compliance] includes reviewing systems for unpatched vulnerabilities and unsupported software that can leave patient information susceptible to malware and other risks.”
+According to a statement released by Jocelyn Samuels, Director of OCR.
+She said:” [HIPAA-Compliance] includes reviewing systems for unpatched vulnerabilities and unsupported software that can leave patient information susceptible to malware and other risks.”